tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/METR_long_tasks.md

 I don't find the object-level results very compelling, as there are many methodological flaws in the way both human baseliners' and AI's performance are measured.
 Many of these are the result of limitations in resources and funding for a small non-profit like METR, and many are recognised and discussed thoughtfully in the paper.
 Overall, I see it as an excellent pilot that introduces a good idea for meaningfully tracking AI's progress over time, and lays the groundwork for this metric to be measured robustly with more resources.

-In the interest of red-teaming, I've assembled two objections I have to methodological choices and takeaways in the paper.
+In the interest of red-teaming, I've assembled two critiques I have of methodological choices and takeaways in the paper.
 I chose items which I consider aren't sufficiently addressed, and which I think aren't easily covered by just 'scaling up' (e.g. employing more human baseliners).

 ## 1. On context and environment